 High school students from two school districts shared their thoughts on the Trump Administration’s most notable orders so far.
 Hardly a dull moment has passed since President Donald Trump has taken office, and students at Fountain Valley’s Los Amigos High School and Huntington Park’s Linda E. Marquez High School, like most, have had an ever-growing anticipation towards the subsequent in Trump’s agenda.
 Among a myriad of diverting qualities, President Trump’s controversial decisions have been his most eye-grabbing, especially in the media.
 Within his first year, President Trump has dismantled a considerable amount of policies implemented by the previous administration.
-With each modification, and as he continues, more headlines are added to front pages.
+With each modification, more headlines are added to front pages.

 Trump’s timeline: an evolution of President Trump’s most newsmaking decisions

-The travel ban, formally known as Executive Order 13769, was one of Trump’s first protest-inducing orders on January 26, 2017.
+The travel ban, formally known as Executive Order 13769, was one of Trump’s first protest-inducing orders on Jan.
+26, 2017.
 The ban called for a suspension of the US Refugee Admissions program for a period of 120 days and a restriction on the admission of individuals from seven predominantly Muslim countries for 90 days.
-Currently, the ban is under the revision of the Supreme Court and the seven countries – Iran, Iraq, Libya, Somalia, Sudan, Syria, and Yemen – have been reorganized to exclude Sudan and include Chad, North Korea, and Venezuela.
+Currently, the ban is under the revision of the Supreme Court, and the seven countries – Iran, Iraq, Libya, Somalia, Sudan, Syria, and Yemen – have been reorganized to exclude Sudan and include Chad, North Korea, and Venezuela.

 In turn, immigration raids have risen throughout the country with Trump’s encouragement.
 Last August, a four-day operation to seize undocumented individuals with criminal records – a claim that was published on ICE’s government website – resulted in the arrest of 650 individuals.
 Of those 650 immigrants, 457 were not of the targeted group — put simply, it was bad timing.
-Recently, ICE has continued their operation in stores such as 7-Eleven stores, where 21 people were arrested in a 98 store inspection of employees January 2018.
+Recently, ICE has continued their operation in stores such as 7-Eleven stores where 21 people were arrested in a 98 store inspection of employees Jan.
+2018.